Trouble Getting Auto Insurance

 Last updated April 2020

 Some individuals—usually the young and those with records of accidents or violations—find it difficult to locate a company to insure them.

 If you are one of these “high-risk” individuals, the only solution is to shop.
-Try several of the major groups and ask to be considered for their “preferred,” “standard,” or “non-standard” plans.
+Try several of the major groups, and ask to be considered for their “preferred,” “standard,” or “non-standard” plans.
 Then try the special publicly created “assigned risk” plan for Illinois—the Illinois Automobile Insurance Plan (ILAIP).
 The ILAIP is open to licensed drivers who can’t get coverage through the regular market, or who can’t get such coverage at rates that do not exceed ILAIP’s.
 An agent or broker contacts the plan on the driver’s behalf, and drivers are then assigned to regular insurance companies.
-Each company is assigned a pro rata share of policyholders according to its share of business in the state, and the policyholder pays the same premium at whatever company he or she is assigned to.
+Each company is assigned a pro rata share of policyholders according to its share of business in the state, and the policyholder pays the same premium to whichever company he or she is assigned.